kenijo/feedpiper/README.md

 * Rename `feedfilter.conf.default.php` to `feedfilter.conf.php` to configure `feed.php` feeds and and filters.

+* You can use the `feed_manager.php` to manage your feeds and filters.
+Be careful, the file is not protected.

 * Rename `html2feed.conf.default.php` to `html2feed.conf.php` to configure `html2feed.php` websites to convert into feeds.

 ## Requirements